gravitational/teleport/rfd/0173-terraform-machine-id.md

 Write integration tests for:
 - `joining` with an existing bot
-- `tctl terraform-local-helper` running against a Teleport cluster
+- `tctl terraform env` running against a Teleport cluster

 Manual test (in the test plan) for:
 - running the provider in GitHub actions with `joining`
-- running `tctl terraform-local-helper` against a cluster with MFA4A
+- running `tctl terraform env` against a cluster with MFA4A

 ### Future work